TaylorWillmott/SpectralPublic/spectralrp csgo c4 minigame/README.txt

-The this addon was developed by TheRandomnessGuy (https://github.com/TheRandomnessGuy).
+This addon was developed by TheRandomnessGuy (https://github.com/TheRandomnessGuy).
-In order to work, this addon requires the SpectralRP base which can be found here: https://github.com/TheRandomnessGuy/SpectralPublic
+In order to work, the addon requires the SpectralRP base which can be found here: https://github.com/TheRandomnessGuy/SpectralPublic